Guinea pig or hamster? They look similar, but they’re very different pets.

 Hamster Cages

-They enjoy solitude, so hamster cages are not a big problem regardless of the size of your home.
+As mentioned earlier, hamsters aren’t very social creatures.
+They enjoy solitude, so hamster cages aren’t a big problem regardless of your home’s size.

 The habitat of a hamster can be a minimum of 2-3 square feet.